Buffon's noodle: Buffon's needle

+Since the needle cannot cross more than one line at a time (or at best can do so only with probability zero, if its length exactly equals the distance between the lines), $P$ is also the expected number of crossings the needle makes with a line.
+This is mostly irrelevant to the original Buffon's needle problem, but turns out to be essential to the generalization.

 Bending the needle

-The formula $\tfrac{2L}{\pi D}$ stays the same even when the needle is bent in any way (subject to the constraint that it must lie in a plane), making it a "noodle"—a rigid plane curve, though now gives the expected number of crossings of the parallel lines rather than a probability.
-We can drop the assumption that the length of the noodle is no more than the distance between the parallel lines.
+The formula $\tfrac{2\ell}{\pi D}$, interpreted as the expected number of line crossings, remains valid even if the needle is bent in any way (subject to the constraint that it must lie in a plane), making it a "noodle"—an arbitrary plane curve.
+With this reinterpretation, we can also drop the assumption that the length of the noodle is no more than the distance between the parallel lines.

-The shape of the noodle affects the probability distribution of the number of crossings, but not the expected number of crossings which only depends only on the length L of the noodle and the distance D between the parallel lines (observe that a curved noodle may cross a single line multiple times).
+The shape of the noodle affects the probability distribution of the number of crossings, but not the expected number of crossings, which only depends only on the length $\ell$ of the noodle and the distance $D$ between the parallel lines.
+(Observe that a curved noodle may cross a single line multiple times.)

 This fact may be proved as follows (see Klain and Rota).
-First suppose the noodle is piecewise linear, i.e. consists of n straight pieces.
-Let X_{i} be the number of times the ith piece crosses one of the parallel lines.
+First suppose the noodle is piecewise linear, i.e. consists of $n$ straight pieces.
+Let $X_i$ be the number of times the $i$-th piece crosses one of the parallel lines.
 These random variables are not independent, but the expectations are still additive due to the linearity of expectation: